Locko2901/BetterChatBot/README.md

 ## Project Overview

 This guide provides detailed instructions for setting up and running the ExampleBot and ChatBot.
-These bots, designed to work together, offer a rich interactive environment within Discord.

 ## Project Structure